 When not teaching, you can find Ms. Morehouse spending time with my family in Westchester, reading, or planning trips with family and friends.

 Ms. Palette joined BASIS Independent Brooklyn as a founding member of our Early Learning Program.
-The upcoming school year marks her second one as a Teaching Fellow, and she will be working with Ms. Morehouse to nurture the curiosity of our kindergarten students.
+The upcoming school year marks her third one as a Teaching Fellow, and she will be working with Ms. Morehouse to nurture the curiosity of our kindergarten students.

-Native to New York City, Ms. Palette graduated from St Francis College with a Bachelor of Arts degree in childhood education (k-6) with a concentration in English.
+Native to New York City, Ms. Palette graduated from St. Francis College with a Bachelor of Arts degree in childhood education (k-6) with a concentration in English.

 In her spare time, Ms. Palette enjoys reading a good book on the beach, drinking iced coffee, spending time with family and friends.
 She also has a passion for traveling and learning about other cultures.

-Ms. Rivera has taught at BASIS Independent Brooklyn for the past year as a founding teacher in the new Early Learning Program.
+Ms. Rivera has taught at BASIS Independent Brooklyn for the past two years as a founding teacher in the new Early Learning Program.
 She has enjoyed her experience working with young children.
 “My passion lies in the foundations of learning – a time in a child’s life when they are beginning to achieve the greatest level of success through motivation and discovery,” said Ms. Rivera.